pavel-grigorev/spring-icomponent/README.md

 ## Method handler lookup sequence

-When proxies are being created for the interfaces the framework performs method handler lookup for every interface method.
+When a proxy object is being created for an interface, the framework performs a method handler lookup for every method of the interface.
 It does so by running all method handler resolvers one by one until it obtains a method handler.
 The first method handler obtained is going to be linked with the method.
 To control the order in which the resolvers run use the `@Order` annotation just like you normally do in Spring.

 The complete method handler lookup sequence for a method is: